dottedmag/ppow/README.md

 ** !**/*.html !"docs/**"
 ```

-Negations are applied after all positive patterns - that is, modd collects all
+Negations are applied after all positive patterns - that is, ppow collects all
 files matching the positive patterns, then removes files matching the negation
 patterns.